 that you get without a prescription from a pharmacy, supermarket or health food shop.

 Some medicines and SIMPRAL may interfere with each other.
 These include:

 levodopa, levodopa/carbidopa combination, or other medicines used to treat Parkinson's

 disease (e.g. amantadine)

 medicines used in the treatment of high blood pressure or heart problems (e.g. digoxin,

 medicines used in the treatment of mental illness/ psychosis (antipsychotics or neuroleptics)

 metoclopramide, a medicine commonly used to help control nausea and vomiting

-cimetidine or ranitidine, medicines used to treat stomach ulcer or reflux
+cimetidine or ranitidine, medicines used to treat stomach ulcer or duodenal ulcers

 quinine, a medicine used to treat malaria